Have you ever looked in the mirror and asked why my foundation looks dry and flaky?

 One of the most important things we can do for our face is to understand our skin type and buy products specifically designed for that skin type.

-With that in mind, we will be able to face the day free of dry and flaky foundation!
+With that in mind, and by considering all the tips I show you above, I’m confident we will be able to face the day free of dry and flaky foundation!

 I just shared my best tips and tricks with you to prevent patchy, dry foundation, and I hope you found it helpful!

-if so don’t forget to share with others and pin it for later.
+if so, don’t forget to share it with others and pin it for later.

 I’d love to hear from you!

 - How to Apply Makeup Step by Step (Complete beginners pro guide)

 - My secret Sweatproof and Waterproof Makeup Routine!